Jubilee in the Catholic Church: Ceremonial of the jubilee

-The Holy Door by Vico Consorti, cast by Ferdinando Marinelli Artistic Foundry of Florence, is the northernmost entrance of Saint Peter's Basilica in the Vatican.
-It is cemented shut and only opened for Jubilee Years.
+The Holy Door of Saint Peter’s Basilica by Vico Consorti, cast by Ferdinando Marinelli Artistic Foundry of Florence.
+The northernmost entrance of the basilica, the set of holy doors is cemented shut and only opened for Jubilee Years.
+The marble plaques above bear dates concerning Popes Paul VI and John Paul II.

 The most distinctive feature in the ceremonial of the jubilee is the unwalling and the final walling up of the "holy door" in each of the four great basilicas which the pilgrims are required to visit.
 The doors are opened by the pope at the beginning of the jubilee and then sealed up again afterwards.
-Previously, the rite included the use of a silver hammer (for removing the concrete at the opening) and a silver trowel (for sealing it again after the jubilee).
+Previously, the rite included the use of a silver hammer (for removing concrete at the opening) and a silver trowel (for sealing it again after the jubilee).
 The pope would pound on the wall, which would then be set to collapse.
-This ritual caused injury to bystanders, so for the Great Jubilee of 2000, Pope John Paul II simplified the rite considerably, opening and closing the doors with his hands.
+This form of the ritual had caused injury to bystanders and debris grazed Pope Paul VI, so for the Great Jubilee of 2000, Pope John Paul II simplified the rite considerably by opening and closing the unsealed holy doors with his hands.

-Traditionally, the pope himself opens and closes the doors of St. Peter's Basilica personally, and designates a cardinal to open those of St. John Lateran, St. Mary Major, and St. Paul Outside the Walls.
-In the Great Jubilee, the pope chose to open all the doors personally, while designating cardinals to close all the doors except that of St. Peter's.
+Traditionally, the pope himself opens and closes the holy doors of Saint Peter's Basilica personally, while designating a cardinal to open those of Saint John Lateran (the pope’s actual cathedral), Saint Mary Major and Saint Paul Outside the Walls.
+For the Great Jubilee, Pope John Paul II chose to open all four doors himself, while still designating cardinals to close all the holy doors the following year except that of Saint Peter's.

-Catholic parishes all over the world share a similar rite dedicating a door for the purposes of the jubilee year to accommodate its parishioners who do not intend to visit Rome for the occasion.
-Local parishes' doors include the same indulgence given to the basilica doors.
+Catholic parishes all over the world perform similar rites of dedicating an existing door for the jubilee year.
+This allows parishioners not present in Rome for the occasion to obtain the same indulgences attached to the holy doors of the four major basilicas.

 Jubilee "in Perpetuum"

-The Jubilee in perpetuum refers to the possibility, granted by the Holy See, periodically and continuously to celebrate a Jubilee Year in specific locations recognized as centers of spiritual renewal and of particular importance to the Catholic faith.
+The Jubilee in perpetuum refers to the possibility, granted by the Holy See, for periodic and continuous celebration of a Jubilee Year in specific locations recognized as centers of spiritual renewal and of particular importance to the Catholic faith.

-This privilege has been granted to nine places that can celebrate their Jubilee in perpetuity.
-These places are: Jerusalem, Rome, Santiago de Compostela, the Monastery of Santo Toribio de Liébana, the Royal Monastery of Santa Maria de Guadalupe, Caravaca de la Cruz, Urda, Valencia, and Ávila.
+This privilege has been granted to nine places that can celebrate their Jubilee in perpetuity: Jerusalem, Rome, Santiago de Compostela, the Monastery of Santo Toribio de Liébana, the Royal Monastery of Santa María de Guadalupe, Caravaca de la Cruz, Urda, Valencia, and Ávila.